 Pique Tea is the world’s first Cold Brew Tea Crystals.
 They source the highest quality ingredients from around the world and are the only tea company to triple toxin screen for pesticides, heavy metals, and mold.

 They use a revolutionary cold brew crystallization technique that eliminates all heat in the process, plus it extracts AND preserves the maximum antioxidant capacity of tea leaves.
-Pique has up to 12 times the polyphenols of other teas (verified by 3rd-party testing) and can help improve your digestive health, reduce stress and provide sustained energy.
+Pique has up to 12 times the polyphenols of other teas (verified by 3rd-party testing) and can help support your digestive health, promote calm and provide sustained energy.
 I recommend this to all my patients!

 And right now, as a CoachMD reader, you can get up to two cartons of tea crystals for free (with purchase), plus free shipping!